FarhanHamim/App-Store/README.md

-# AppNexus - Your Gateway to Discovery
+# App Store - Your Gateway to Discovery

 AppNexus is a modern, user-centric AppStore platform designed to help users discover, install, and review a wide array of applications tailored to their interests.
 The platform features trending apps, categorized Browse, user reviews, and a personalized experience to simplify app management and promote engagement.